We are looking forward to Science Week, beginning on Monday 25th February.

-Class Teaching Assistants: Mrs Smith and Mrs Beach
+Class Teaching Assistants: Mrs Smith and Mrs Ross

-PE: All Year 3s need clean PE kits for Fit Kids on Mondays and for PE on Fridays.
+PE: All Magpie class need clean PE kits for Fit Kids and PE on Wednesday.

 Some children are coming without the appropriate PE kit, or any at all.
 Please remember that children should be wearing a plain white top and navy bottoms for their PE kit.